How to Invest in Perplexity AI in 2026

 - Be a qualifying financial professional.

-As of July 2025, there are 57 listings of Perplexity AI stock available:
+As of the time of this writing, there are 33 listings of Perplexity AI stock available:

 Every listing on Hiive is created by a unique seller.
 Sellers are typically current or former employees, venture capitalists, or angel investors.